Wavelets centered on a knot sequence: theory, construction, and applications: Wavelets

 Fix $a\in \mathbf{a}$ and let $k^\epsilon_a$, $\bar k^\epsilon_a$, $\breve k^\epsilon_a$, $m_a$, and $m^{\pm}_a$ be as in the first paragraph of subsection \ref{dws}.
 We begin with the construction of the ``long'' $\bar W_a$ wavelets.
 From Lemma~\ref{stepone}

-which has dimension $\bar k^1_a-m_a$ so construct an orthonormal basis of $\bar k^1_a-m_a$ wavelet functions for this space.
-If the scaling functions have a symmetric or antisymmetric with respect to the point $a$ then taking linear combinations of the symmetric functions or antisymmetric functions in $\hat W_a$ allows us to construct wavelets functions that preserve the symmetry.
+has dimension $\bar k^1_a-m_a$, and so we may construct an orthonormal basis of $\bar k^1_a-m_a$ wavelet functions for this space.
+If the scaling functions are symmetric or antisymmetric with respect to the point $a$ then taking linear combinations of the symmetric functions or antisymmetric functions in $\hat W_a$ allows us to construct wavelets that preserve the symmetry.
 Next construct $T_a$, then eliminate the functions in $T_a$ which are supported in $[a_-,a]$ or $[a,a_+]$ to find $U_a$.
 Finally apply the difference in characteristic functions to obtain $S_a$ as given below Theorem~\ref{waveletdim}.
 Now by Gram-Schmidt construct an orthonormal basis of $k^0_a+m_a-m^-_a-m^+_a$ functions for

 given by equation~(1) of Lemma~\ref{tildew}.
 From the construction of $S_a$ and the discussion above we see that if the scaling functions are symmetric or antisymmetric with respect to $a$ then the wavelets can be constructed to preserve the symmetry.
 The final step is to construct the wavelets in $\breve W_a$.
 From equation~(\ref{breveWa}) there are $\breve k^1_a-\breve k^0_a-\bar k^0_a-\bar k^0_{a_+}+m^+_a+m^-_{a_+}$ orthonormal functions to be computed in